-1 (a) Significant Accounting policies
+Material Accounting policies

-(a) Basis of preparation
+B. Basis of preparation

-(ii) The financial statements have been prepared on the historical cost basis except for the following assets and liabilities which have been measured at fair value:
+The financial statements have been prepared on a historical cost basis, except for the following:

-(b) Foreign currency translation
+C. Foreign currency translation

 (i) Functional and presentation currency

-Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates (‘the functional currency’).
-The financial statements are presented in Indian rupee (INR), which is the company’s functional and presentation currency.
+Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates (“the functional currency”).
+The financial statements are presented in Indian rupee (INR), which is the company's functional and presentation currency.

 (ii) Transactions and balances